Frequently Asked Questions

 The Railway Prototype Modeler movement is a celebration of the art of model railroading.
 Attendees are invited to bring along models (finished or in progress) for display at the show.
 There are no contests, no model judging and no flea market tables, just a chance to share and enjoy different forms of modeling and meet and learn from other modelers.

-See our Vendors page for more information.
+See our Vendors page and contact us for more information.

 The WCR restoration shop is not wheelchair accessible.

-Two Grand River Transit bus routes stop near the WRE venue:
+Public transit is available to the Exposition.
+There are two Grand River Transit bus routes stop near the WRE venue:

 Route 19A – Hazel to St Jacobs Market